Middlesex Sessions House: History

 The building was commissioned to replace Hicks Hall as the courthouse for the Middlesex Quarter Sessions: Hicks Hall had opened in 1612 and had stepped into many of the lesser functions of the Old Bailey before being demolished in 1782.

 The Sessions House was designed by Thomas Rogers in the classical style and completed in 1782.
+In London 19th-century cant it was called X's Hall, an abbreviation of Hicks Hall.
 It served as the main judicial and administrative centre of Middlesex until county councils were created for Middlesex and London in 1889.
 At that point the Middlesex county leaders had no further use for the Sessions House because it was physically in the County of London rather than in Middlesex.
 Administrative matters relating to the county of Middlesex were immediately transferred to the Guildhall in Parliament Square.
 London County Council took over management of the Sessions House and continued to use it temporarily for magistrates' courts in its area.
 However, all remaining judicial business was transferred to the Sessions House in Newington Causeway in 1921.

 From 1931 to 1973 the former Middlesex Sessions House served as the headquarters of Avery Weighing Machines, manufacturers of weighing-machines and scales.
 After that company's departure, the building fell into further disrepair until, in 1978, it was acquired and restored by a masonic trust and the following year opened as the London Masonic Centre, incorporating conference and social facilities.

 In 2013 it was reported that the proprietors of Home House, a private members' club in London's West End, were in negotiations to acquire the building for use as a Clerkenwell Club.
 However, in 2014, the building was actually acquired by Oliver and Ted Grebelius of Sätila Studios, who converted it into a restaurant and bar.